Regulatory Incentives for Orphan Drugs

 Financial benefits

-• Fee waiver: The sponsor needs to pay the determination application fee if applying for orphan drug designation, at the same time as an application for priority determination or provisional determination.
+• Fee waiver: The orphan drug designation application has no fee.
+The sponsor needs to pay the determination application fee if applying for orphan drug designation, at the same time as an application for priority determination or provisional determination.
 This fee is reimbursed if orphan drug designation is approved.

-• Evaluation fee: Evaluation fees are waived for prescription medicine registration applications if a related orphan designation is in force.
+• Evaluation fee: The regulatory authority waives evaluation fees for prescription medicine registration applications if a related orphan designation is in effect.

 • Orphan Designation Extension: There are no fee charges for applications to extend orphan drug designation.